-The services we provide are employment services; camp for children and teens; Young Leaders Network; Kids Network; Helpdesk; online resource center; retreats for adults; scholarships; emergency financial aid to people in need; community education for children, school personnel, first responders, and employers; conferences for health care providers and for families; fundraising for research; public policy advocacy; support groups; bereavement support; community connections; and, public awareness and engagement.
+The services we provide are camp for children and teens; youth programming; employment services; helpdesk; online resource center; retreats for adults; scholarships; emergency financial aid to people in need; community education for children, school personnel, first responders, and employers; conferences for health care providers and for families; fundraising for research; public policy advocacy; support groups; bereavement support; community connections; and, public awareness and engagement.

-Epilepsy Foundation New England’s annual operating budget is $1.8 million; this is an 80% increase from FY17.
-The Foundation announced an endowment of $500,000 in December 2017.
+Epilepsy Foundation NE’s annual operating budget is $1.8 million.
+The Foundation announced an endowment in December 2017.
 The Foundation has experienced major transformation over the past three years.
 Major milestones include:

 We have quadrupled the size and number of our camp offerings (now numbering 15 in all states).
 Camp affords individuals with epilepsy a chance to have fun in an environment designed for them, to make friends, and to build their own confidence in their abilities.
 For families, it brings them together with others connected to epilepsy and provides an opportunity for new experiences with their loved one.
 Camps include a wide variety of offerings for ages, abilities, and locations.
 An extensive 2018 program evaluation found that Purple Camps help participants have fun; try new things and succeed at taking challenges; have a better sense of self and his/her abilities; show respect for self, others, and community; build healthy relationships and demonstrate empathy; be more confident in ability to work through health challenges; and contribute to family, school, or community.

 Epilepsy Resource and Support Center

 Each year, more than 1 in 1,000 adults and 1 in 4,500 children with epilepsy die from Sudden Unexpected Death in Epilepsy (SUDEP); the risk increases to 1 in 150 for people whose seizures are poorly controlled.
-Our #lightthewaytoday raises awareness of epilepsy and shines a light on the difficult reality that epilepsy can be fatal by encouraging actual and virtual candle lighting on March 26, 2018 marks our first annual campaign, www.lightthewaytoday.org provides education and support.
+Our #lightthewaytoday raises awareness of epilepsy and shines a light on the difficult reality that epilepsy can be fatal by encouraging actual and virtual candlelighting on March 26.
+Our website, www.lightthewaytoday.org, provides education and support.